Libido: Sex hormone levels and the menstrual cycle

 Although some specialists disagree with this theory, menopause is still considered by the majority a factor that can cause decreased sexual desire in women.
 The levels of estrogen decrease at menopause and this usually causes a lower interest in sex and vaginal dryness which makes sex painful.
 Estrogen helps a woman's sexual drive, contributing to vaginal lubrication.

 Physical factors

 Physical factors that can affect libido include endocrine issues such as hypothyroidism, the effect of certain prescription medications (for example flutamide), and the attractiveness and biological fitness of one's partner, among various other lifestyle factors.

 Anemia is a cause of lack of libido in women due to the loss of iron during the period.

 Smoking tobacco, alcohol use disorder, and the use of certain drugs can also lead to a decreased libido.
-Moreover, specialists suggest that several lifestyle changes such as exercising, quitting smoking, lowering consumption of alcohol or using prescription drugs may help increase one's sexual desire.
+Moreover, specialists suggest that several lifestyle changes, such as exercising, quitting smoking, reducing consumption of alcohol and using prescription drugs may help increase one's sexual desire.